skedgo/TGCardViewController/README.md

 Map buttons:

-- [ ] Optional list of buttons that float on the right above the card (when collapsed)
+- [ ] Optional list of buttons that float on the right above the card (when collapsed or peaking)

 ### 4. Large screens (iPad + iPhone Plus in landscape)